boostsecurityio/poutine/README.md

---scm            SCM platform (default: github, gitlab) --scm-base-uri   Base URI of the self-hosted SCM instance --threads        Number of threads to use (default: 2) --verbose        Enable debug logging
+--scm            SCM platform (default: github, gitlab) --scm-base-uri   Base URI of the self-hosted SCM instance --threads        Number of threads to use (default: 2) --config         Path to the configuration file (default: .poutine.yml) --verbose        Enable debug logging
 ```

+See [.poutine.sample.yml](.poutine.sample.yml) for an example configuration file.

 ## Building from source